Brighton have a new midfield gem and his name is Carlos Baleba

 Brighton 2-2 Liverpool: The midfielder was outstanding in his first Premier League start in a wild game that saw the spoils shared on the south coast

-By this point, he looked a little disheveled, with his socks fallen down and shorts rolled up.
+By this point he looked a little disheveled, with his socks fallen down and shorts rolled up.
 His final act was to chop down Liverpool’s galloping Ryan Gravenberch, for which he was rightly booked.
-And when the whistle blew on this wild 2-2 draw, he dropped to the grass in relief and stretched out the cramp coursing through his legs.
+And when the whistle blew on this wild 2-2 draw, he dropped to the grass in relief and stretched out the cramp in his legs.

-Baleba hobbled over to shake the hands of various Liverpool players, most of whom wouldn’t have known anything about this Cameroonian teenager before their team meeting on Friday.
+Baleba hobbled over to shake hands with various Liverpool players, who wouldn’t have known anything about this Cameroonian teenager before their team meeting on Friday.
 But after a performance full of energy, guile, skill, outrageous confidence and physical dominance in midfield – one that sapped his body dry – they do now.

-Ask people inside Brighton who will be the next diamond in the rough, the player who will be sold for five times their asking price after doing wondrous things on this Amex Stadium pitch, then you might be pointed to Kaoru Mitoma or Evan Ferguson, Mahmoud Dahoud or Joao Pedro.
-But those really in the know will point to Baleba.
+Ask people inside Brighton who is the next diamond in the rough, the player who will be sold for five times their asking price after doing wondrous things on this Amex Stadium pitch, then you might be pointed to Kaoru Mitoma or Evan Ferguson, Mahmoud Dahoud or Joao Pedro.
+But increasingly you will hear the name Baleba.

-That includes the manager, Roberto De Zerbi, who said without hesitation on Baleba’s signing this summer: “He will be the future of the club.”
-If that sounded like hyperbole, there was enough evidence in this 100-minute sample to suggest the Italian is right, as he has tended to be about most things in his short Brighton career.
+That includes the manager, Roberto De Zerbi, who said without hesitation on Baleba’s £23m signing this summer from Lille: “He will be the future of the club.”
+If that sounds like hyperbole, there was enough evidence in this 100-minute sample to suggest the Italian is right, as he has tended to be about most things in his short Brighton career.
 After a Carabao Cup start and a couple of league appearances off the bench, De Zerbi showed enormous faith in Baleba with this full Premier League debut against Liverpool, and that faith was repaid in spades.

-In possession, he was calm and composed and occasionally he injected little jolts of energy, like early in the first half, in his own half, where he threw in a stepover before charging away from Liverpool’s midfield and setting Brighton’s attacking players away as the crowd urged him on.
+In possession, he was calm and composed and occasionally he injected little jolts of energy, like early in the first half, in his own half, where he threw a stepover before charging away from Liverpool’s midfield as the crowd urged him on.
 Or a few minutes after Brighton had scored their first goal, when he dribbled through the centre of the pitch from the halfway line, jinked away from a defender on the edge of Liverpool’s box and hit his shot just wide.

 First, it was Virgil van Dijk plodding a pass to Alexis Mac Allister, which Brighton’s Simon Adingra (like Baleba, the 21-year-old winger was exceptional) stole and quickly swept past an out-of-position Alisson Becker for Brighton’s opener.
 Liverpool hit back with two goals of their own, first when Dunk misplaced a pass and Salah finished off a flowing counterattack, and then just before the break when Pascal Gross lost the ball in his own box and hauled down Dominik Szoboszlai, and Salah scored from the penalty spot.